mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 ### Hire a marketing agency or freelancer

-- **Result**: Still searching
+- **Result**: Hired a freelancer a few days into June
-- **Grade**: D
+- **Grade**: B

 I found an agency that seemed like a potential match, but I felt a little iffy about them.
 We agreed on pricing for a three-month contract, but then after I agreed, they asked to change it to a five-month minimum.
-That was a big red flag, but I was still open to working something out with them.
+That was a big red flag.
+I continued trying to work something out with them, but their proposals all felt questionable.

-As we continued discussions, it seemed like we just weren't on the same page, so I ended negotiations.
-In the meantime, my electrical engineering partner firm recommended a freelancer who has done good work for them, so I'm now speaking with him.
+Fortunately, my electrical engineering partner firm recommended a digital marketing freelancer.
+From the first call, he was a much better match than anyone else I'd spoken to, so I hired him on the spot.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats